farismnrr/Parentify-Cloud-Computing/README.md

-### Create Credential
+### Create Credential Keys
 ---

 - Open Link: https://console.cloud.google.com/iam-admin/serviceaccounts
 - Click your project service account
-- Click keys
+- Click the button
-- Click add key -> Create new key (Buat 2 keys)
+- Click add key -> Create new key (Create 2 keys)
-- Ubah namanya menjadi credential.json
+- Change the name to credentials.json
-- Ubah nama file satunya lagi menjadi refresh-token.json
+- Change the name of the other file to refresh-token.json
-- Pindahkan kedua file tersebut kedalam directory yang sama dengan app.js
+- put both files into the same directory as app.js

 ### MYSQL
 ---